Vision

 train at government center plaza station

 Transit projects that serve Hennepin County have been funded through a combination of local, state and federal dollars.
-With state support decreasing, reliable and flexible local funding is now more important than ever.
+Reliable and flexible local funding like Hennepin County’s Transportation Sales and Use Tax is critical to ensuring we continue to grow a modern successful transit system to carry our region into the future.

 Funding covers capital costs to build transit lines and also operating costs to run the lines.